What To Do After A Bicycle Accident

 Report Your Injuries

-Along with police arriving at the accident scene, so too will paramedics.
+Along with police arriving at the accident scene, so will paramedics.
 Once there, they will assess and treat your injuries based on the information you provide to them.
 Therefore, always report any possible injuries you believe may have happened due to the accident.
-This can be crucial, since some injuries such as brain injuries or back injuries may not show symptoms until several hours later.
+This can be crucial to both your health and your claim, since some injuries such as brain injuries or back injuries may not show symptoms until several hours later.
 Thus, always allow any possible injuries to be noted and treated, and also let yourself be taken to an emergency room for additional treatment.
-After having your injuries treated and documented in your medical records, schedule an appointment with a personal injury bicycle accident lawyer to discuss your case in more detail.
+After having your injuries treated and documented in your medical records, schedule an appointment with a personal injury lawyer for bicycle accidents to discuss your case in more detail.

 Obtain Contact Information